-Helping Teens Build Positive Self-Esteem | Calgary Teen Therapy
+Helping Teens Build Positive Self-Esteem | Calgary Teen Therapy | Creative Sky Psychology

 Teen girl using phone in her bedroom, reflecting on self-esteem and confidence in Calgary

 Self-esteem is how an individual sees and values themselves.
 It includes feelings of confidence, self-respect, and self-worth.
-For teens, self-esteem plays a powerful role in how they approach challenges, relationships, and personal growth.
+For teens, this sense of self shapes how they approach challenges, friendships, and their future.

 Tips for Supporting Your Teen’s Self-Esteem